-Table H shows the number of intern credentials issued based on both IHE and school district/county office of education programs over a five-year period.
-There was an overall increase of 28.9 percent between 2014-15 and 2015-16 in the total number of intern documents issued: district/COE intern credentials increased by 16.9 percent while the university intern numbers increased by 31.2 percent.
-After a steady decrease over the first two years in the five-year timeframe, there was an upward trend in the number of intern credentials issued in the past three years.
+Table H shows the number of intern credentials issued based on both IHE and school district/county office of education (COE) programs over a five-year period.
+There was an overall increase of 14.7 percent between 2015-16 and 2016-17 in the total number of intern documents issued - district/COE intern credentials increased by 1.8 percent while the university intern numbers increased by 16.9 percent.
+There has been a steady increase in the past five years for both types of intern programs.